 Not only can this help build your self love; but it can directly improve the kind of partners you attract and date.
 You learn to love yourself how you like to be loved; and not to accept less from a partner.
 You can tailor this to whichever of the “Five Love Languages” you respond to most.
 The best selling book by Gary Chapman suggests we all like giving and receiving love in five different ways: spending quality time; words of affirmations; physical touch; acts of service; and giving gifts.

 If you believe in God, the universe or some other awesome higher power, just the fact that you are here, in your body (reading this article), might help you realize how loved and worthy you are.
 Noticing how people around you show up for you every day — how a barista makes you a tasty coffee; your delivery man gives you your mail; or how an architect built your house to stand safely — shows you how loved and supported we all are, even when it doesn’t feel like it.

 Spending time in nature and realizing you are a living part of that beautiful, powerful force can also help you love and accept yourself more.
 Just as we might see a tree, a puppy or a river without thinking they need to be (respectively) greener, fluffier or faster flowing, to be acceptable, start to see yourself as a fellow beautiful facet of nature — astounding, mystical and deserving of love.

-So, this Valentine’s Day (and beyond), make sure you give yourself some love and enjoy really feeling it.
+So, ,make sure you give yourself some love and enjoy really feeling it.
 It can be a source of true happiness in itself; and can make you a better lover, friend and relative for those around you too.